-There are as many kinds, if not more, of bait as there are of fish to catch with it.
+There are as many kinds of baits as there are of fish to catch with it.
 Here are some of the basics to consider when purchasing bait:

 The rod you choose will also depend on the kind of fish you want and the kind of fishing you plan on doing.
 Fly fishing rods are different than boat fishing rods.
 Also, the length of cast, the size of person fishing, and the size and weight of fish you plan on catching are all factors that you must consider when you choose the kind of pole, the gauge of fishing line, and the type of reel that will suit you best.